-Audi A4 owners have reported 15 problems linked to wiper (under the visibility category).
+Audi A4 owners have reported 17 problems related to wiper (under the visibility category).

-The vehicle was a 2005 Audi A4.
-The vehicle identification number (VIN) is WAUAC48H95_.
 The rear window of my A4 cabriolet started falling out.
 From talking to other owners mine is not the only one with this problem.
-It was Friday, July 27, 2012 when this wiper issue happened.

 See all problems of the 2005 Audi A4.

-The vehicle is a 2006 Audi A4.
 I was driving home and right headlight started flickering, almost like a strobe light then all of a sudden the light goes out then comes back on by its self.
 Then goes back off and stays off so I pull off the road.
 I look at the light and it is still out.
 I turn my lights off then back on and it works like new, but it keeps happening.
 This is very dangerous.
 What happens if both light goes out and this happens, its the manufacturer fault not mine.
 There should be a recall or do something about this before someone gets hurts, or lose their life.
-It was July 16, 2012 when this wiper issue occurred.

 See all problems of the 2006 Audi A4.